 The best advice may well be the cheapest.
 “Whenever anybody can get away with controlling type 2 diabetes through diet and exercise, that’s a definite winner,” says Jeffrey Tipton, MD, medical director of CareMore Health Plan in Cerritos, CA. “If you’re aggressive with those things, you can do a lot to control the disease.”
 That’s because diabetes is in large part a vascular ailment—and anything you can do to encourage vascular health is helpful.
 That means finding a way to control your weight, following a rational diet, and getting a moderate amount of exercise.
 “Exercise doesn’t have to be racing down a high school track,” says Marvin Lipman, MD, chief medical advisor for Consumer Reports.
-“It mostly consists of walking, to the tune of about 50 minutes per day.
-With the use of exercise and diet, which cost nothing, you can get about 80 percent of your patients to where they should be.”
+“It mostly consists of walking, to the tune of about 30 minutes per day.
+With the use of exercise and diet… you can get about 80 percent of your patients to where they should be.”

 Ask about generics.